 While all students may groan at the mention of homework, it may be more than just a nuisance for poor and disadvantaged children, instead becoming another burden to carry and contend with.

-Beyond the logistical issues, homework can negatively impact physical health and stress — and once again this may be a more significant problem among economically disadvantaged youth who typically have a higher stress level than their non-poor peers to begin with.
+Beyond the logistical issues, homework can negatively impact physical health and stress — and once again this may be a more significant problem among economically disadvantaged youth who typically already have a higher stress level than peers from more financially stable families.

 Yet, today, it is not just the disadvantaged who suffer from the stressors that homework inflicts.
-A CNN article, “Is Homework Making Your Child Sick?”, covered the issue of extreme pressure on children of the affluent and looked at the results of a study surveying more than 4,300 students from 10 high-performing public and private high schools in upper-middle-class California communities.
+A 2014 CNN article, “Is Homework Making Your Child Sick?”, covered the issue of extreme pressure placed on children of the affluent.
+The article looked at the results of a study surveying more than 4,300 students from 10 high-performing public and private high schools in upper-middle-class California communities.

 When it comes to health and stress it is clear that excessive homework, for children at both ends of the spectrum, can be damaging.
-Which begs the question, how much homework is too much homework?
+Which begs the question, how much homework is too much?

 How Much Homework Is Too Much Homework?